What happens to the particle bombardment when the volume of a gas increases?

 Gain the confidence you need for the SQA National 5 Physics Exam with our comprehensive quiz.
 Test yourself with multiple choice questions that include hints and explanations.
 Be prepared and succeed in your exam!

-When the volume of a gas increases, the particle bombardment, or frequency of collisions of gas particles with the walls of the container, typically decreases.
-This occurs because, as the volume increases, the gas particles have more space to move around, resulting in a lower concentration of particles in any given area.
-Consequently, with fewer particles colliding with the walls over a specific amount of time, the overall rate of particle bombardment is reduced.
+When the volume of a gas increases, the particle bombardment, which refers to the frequency of gas particles colliding with the walls of the container, decreases.
+This is due to the fact that as the volume increases, the gas particles have more space to move around, which results in a lower collision rate against the walls.

 Subscribe